cdslaborg/paramonte/src/interface/Python/README.md

 Citing ParaMonte
 ================

-The paper for this package is already in the publication process.
-Until then, if you use this package, we kindly ask you to cite:

--  Amir Shahmoradi (2013).
-A Multivariate Fit Luminosity Function and World Model for Long Gamma-Ray Bursts.
-The Astrophysical Journal (ApJ) 766:111-133 ([PDF link](https://www.cdslab.org/pubs/Shahmoradi_2013a.pdf)).
+As per the license terms, we kindly ask you to cite the ParaMonte library if you use the library or any parts of it in your research, education, or software development.
+Visit [the ParaMonte library homepage](https://www.cdslab.org/paramonte/notes/overview/preface/#how-to-acknowledge-the-use-of-the-paramonte-library-in-your-work) for the full citation and reference information.

 Authors and contributors
 ========================